© Crown copyright 2019

 Return of deposit

-Try to be present when the property is inspected to check whether any of the tenancy deposit should be deducted to cover damage or cleaning costs (a ‘check-out inventory’).
+Try to be present when the property is inspected to check whether any of the tenancy deposit should be deducted to cover damage.
 If you do not agree with proposed deductions contact the relevant deposit protection scheme.

 Make sure that your rent payments are up to date.
 Do not keep back rent because you think that it will be taken out of the deposit.